 Chironia linoides, the bitterwortel in Afrikaans (bitter root), is a perennial shrublet with narrow, blue-green leaves on the many thin branches.
-It has pink (or sometimes white) summer flowers with five elliptical to obovate petals over a cylindrical tube, growing singly, each on its own stem.
+It has pink (or sometimes white) summer flowers with five elliptic to obovate (paddle-shaped) petals over a cylindrical tube, growing solitary, each on its own stem.
 The anthers are brightly yellow and the white style is bent to one side with a conspicuous knob-like stigma.

-The plant grows in the Western Cape and Namaqualand, the winter rainfall area on sandy or marshy open land (Manning, 2009; www.plantzafrica.com).
+The plant grows in the Western Cape and Namaqualand, the winter rainfall area on sandy or marshy open land.

-There are different subspecies: subspecies linoides depicted here, also subspecies nana and subspecies emarginata, as well as Chironia linoides var. subulata.
+There are different subspecies: subsp. linoides depicted here, also subsp. nana and subsp. emarginata, as well as C. linoides var. subulata.
 The distinctions among these are not clear.
-Chironia linoides is also similar to Chironia baccifera and Orphium frutescens.
+C. linoides is also similar to C. baccifera and Orphium frutescens (Manning, 2009; www.plantzafrica.com).